 Basic Import - Importing contacts and transactions via spreadsheet files using our Import Tool.
 This is a self import completed by the organization.

-Standard Import - Importing contacts and transactions via spreadsheet files, but your Success Rep will import your data for you.
+Standard Import - Importing contacts and transactions via spreadsheet files, but your Onboarding Rep will import your data for you.

 Connecting Integrations - You can also connect certain integrations in the Apps section to automatically sync historical data into your account.